jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (1) If a person’s entitlement to a benefit ceases, the benefit ends on a date that is set by MSD and is— (a) not earlier than the pay day before the date on which the person’s entitlement ceases; and (b) not later than the pay day after the date on which the person’s entitlement ceases.
-(2) This section is subject to sections 326 to 330.
+(2) This section is subject to sections 326 to 330, and to regulations made under section 441(1), (2)﻿(d), and (4A), which require conditional payments of—
+  (a) the specified benefit; and
+  (b) all other assistance under this Act—
+    (i) that is payable to the person immediately before the expiry date for the specified benefit; and (ii) that would have continued to be payable to the person had their specified benefit not expired.

 ### 326 After death of beneficiary receiving specified benefit
 (1) This section applies to a person who, when the person died, was receiving one of the following benefits: